New Blog

 What followed was a cacophony of "mm-hmms" and affirmations attesting to the truth

 of what the speaker had just said.
-The irony is that every single one of them voted for
+The irony is every single one of them voted for

 Barack Obama and every Democrat directly preceding him.